-The main reason why ordinal data is sometimes treated as interval data is the claim that parametric statistical tests are more powerful than nonparametric alternatives.
+- Statistical tests: The main reason why ordinal data is sometimes treated as interval data is the claim that parametric statistical tests are more powerful than nonparametric alternatives.
 Moreover, inferences from parametric tests are easy to interpret and provide more information than non-parametric alternatives.

-However, the treatment of ordinal data as interval data without examining the values of the data set and the objectives of the analysis can mislead and misrepresent the results of a survey.
+- Concentration on likert scales: However, the treatment of ordinal data as interval data without examining the values of the data set and the objectives of the analysis can mislead and misrepresent the results of a survey.
 To appropriately analyze scalar data, it is preferable to consider ordinal data as interval data and concentrate on Likert scales.

-The Kruskall-Wallis models can provide similar results as an analysis of variance, but based on the ranges and not on the means of responses.
+- Continuous measurement: The Kruskall-Wallis models can provide similar results as an analysis of variance, but based on the ranges and not on the means of responses.
 Since these scales are representative of an underlying measurement continues, a recommendation is to analyze them as interval data as a pilot before collecting the continuous measurement.

-Best Practices for Analyzing the Results of the Likert Scale
+Best practices for analyzing the results of the Likert scale

 Likert five-point scales are commonly associated with surveys and are used in a wide variety of settings.
-If a person has come across the Likert scale in case options such as – totally agree, agree, disagree or disagree, disagree or strongly disagree are asked about a particular topic.
+If a person has come across the Likert scale in case options such as – totally agree, agree, disagree or disagree, disagree or strongly disagree, are asked about a particular topic.

 Because the Likert element data is discrete, ordinal, and limited in scope, there has been a long dispute over the most valid way to analyze Likert data.
 The fundamental option is between parametric and non-parametric tests.
-The advantages and disadvantages of each type of test are generally described as the following:
+The advantages and disadvantages for each type of test are generally described as the following:

 - Parametric tests assume a normal and uninterrupted division.